dgaydukov/cert-aws/sa/files/sa.md

 * gp2 non-root can be modified to st1/sc1, but size can't be less than minimum size of these types (for example min size for sc1-500GB, so you can't modify 10GB gp2 to 10GB sc1)
 Multi-volume snapshots - point-in-time snapshots for all ebs volumes attached to an ec2.
 After creation each snapshot treated as separate one.
 It's a best practice to tag multi-volume snapshots so you can manage them as single entity.
 DLM (Data Lifecycle Manager) - manage the lifecycle of ebs snapshot.
-If you combine it with CloudWatch and CloudTrail you get complete backup solution for ebs.
+If you combine it with CloudWatch & CloudTrail you get complete backup solution for ebs.
 You can create/manage snapshots manually but using DLM is best practice.
 DLM execute snapshot management based on policies defined when you create dlm.
 There are 3 types of dlm policy:
 * EBS snapshot policy - automate lifecycle of ebs (either single volume or instance)
 * EBS-backed AMI policy - automate lifecycle of ebs-backed ami (only instance type available, cause there can be only 1 ami per instance)